 Our children are leaders in worship.
 They share prayers, write their own collective worship content, act and actively participate.

-- Year 5/6 at St Cuthbert's are collecting for the Australian Bush Fires following their moving collective worship about this event.
+- Year 5/6 at St Cuthbert's collected for the Australian Bush Fires following their moving collective worship about this event.

-- The collective worship committee at St Cuthbert's would like you to make Eco Bricks.
+- The collective worship committee at St Cuthbert's made Eco Bricks.
 We nearly have enough for our friendship bench!

 - Fountains Earth harvest breakfast was a great success.
 Children made bread, jam and apple jelly for the community and the fairtrade team taught us about the importance of looking for the fairtrade logo.

-- St Cuthbert's harvest service was led by the children and was well attended by the entire community.
-Thanks to both school communities for their harvest offerings which were donated to Nidderdale and Harrogate food banks.
+- St Cuthbert's harvest service, led by the children, would normally be attended by the entire community.
+Our harvest offerings are received with thanks and are donated to Nidderdale and Harrogate food banks.

 - To offer the whole school community the opportunity to participate in worship, ensuring that the experiences provided are relevant to the age, aptitude and family background of the children on both an individual and collective basis.